 Pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
 It has many secondary causes; some cases are idiopathic.
 In pulmonary hypertension, pulmonary vessels may become constricted... read more (pulmonary artery systolic pressure > 25 mm Hg) caused by any condition, including Eisenmenger syndrome

-Coarctation of the aorta Coarctation of the Aorta Coarctation of the aorta is a localized narrowing of the aortic lumen that results in upper-extremity hypertension, left ventricular hypertrophy, and malperfusion of the abdominal organs and... read more if uncorrected or if accompanied by an aneurysm
+Coarctation of the aorta Coarctation of the Aorta Coarctation of the aorta is a localized narrowing of the aortic lumen that results in upper-extremity hypertension, left ventricular hypertrophy, and, if severe, malperfusion of the abdominal... read more if uncorrected or if accompanied by an aneurysm

 Severe symptomatic aortic stenosis Aortic Stenosis Aortic stenosis (AS) is narrowing of the aortic valve, obstructing blood flow from the left ventricle to the ascending aorta during systole.
 Causes include a congenital bicuspid valve, idiopathic... read more or severe mitral stenosis Mitral Stenosis Mitral stenosis is narrowing of the mitral orifice that impedes blood flow from the left atrium to the left ventricle.
 The usual cause is rheumatic fever.
 Common complications are pulmonary... read more

 Bicuspid aortic valve with ascending aorta diameter > 50 mm